OpenSIPS/opensips-js/README.md

 yarn add @ricky0123/vad-web
 ```

-Then import and inject it in your configuration:
+Then import and inject it in your configuration **during initialization**:
 ```javascript
 import OpenSIPSJS from 'opensips-js' import * as VAD from '@ricky0123/vad-web'